The notorious 15th-century bandit Ishikawa Goemon being boiled in oil, in the presence of his wife...

 Walter Nash, New Zealand Minister to the United States, and his wife, at their house in Washington DC

-Triplets Born to a Farmer and his Wife in Ono Village, Mino Province, No. 447 from the series The Postal Newspaper (Yūbin hōchi shimbun)
+The Black Monster Attacking the Wife of a Carpenter in Kanda, No. 663 from the series The Postal Newspaper (Yūbin hōchi shimbun)

-Triplets Born to a Farmer and his Wife in Ono Village, Mino Province, No. 447 from the series The Postal Newspaper (Yūbin hōchi shimbun)
+The Black Monster Attacking the Wife of a Carpenter in Kanda, No. 663 from the series The Postal Newspaper (Yūbin hōchi shimbun)

 Hakuga no Sammi and the Blind Tenth-century Noble Semimaru Playing the Flute by Moonlight at the Gate, Suzakumon, in Kyoto